 Water Code Section Summary as Applies to UWMP Subject 2020 Guidebook Location 2020 UWMP Location 10633(b) Describe the quantity of treated wastewater that meets recycled water standards, is being discharged, and is otherwise available for use in a recycled water project.
 System Supplies (Recycled Water) Section 6.2 Section 5.3 10633(c) Describe the recycled water currently being used in the supplier's service area.
 System Supplies (Recycled Water) Section 6.2 Section 5.4 10633(d) Describe and quantify the potential uses of recycled water and provide a determination of the technical and economic feasibility of those uses.
 System Supplies (Recycled Water) Section 6.2 Section 5.5.2 10633(e) Describe the projected use of recycled water within the supplier's service area at the end of 5, 10, 15, and 20 years, and a description of the actual use of recycled water in comparison to uses previously projected.
 System Supplies (Recycled Water) Section 6.2 Section 5.5, Table 6-4 10633(f) Describe the actions which may be taken to encourage the use of recycled water and the projected results of these actions in terms of acre-feet of recycled water used per year.
 System Supplies (Recycled Water) Section 6.2 Section 5.5.53 Provide a plan for optimizing the use of recycled water in the supplier's service area.
-System Supplies (Recycled Water) Section 6.2 Section 5.5.2 10633(g) Provide information on the quality of existing sources of water available to the supplier and the 10634 manner in which water quality affects water management strategies and supply reliability Water Supply Reliability Assessment Chapter 7 Section 6.2, 6.3
+System Supplies (Recycled Water) Section 6.2 Section 5.5.2 10633(g) Provide information on the quality of existing sources of water 10634 available to the supplier and the manner in which water quality affects water management strategies and supply reliability Water Supply Reliability Assessment Chapter 7 Section 6.2, 6.3

-Water Code Section Summary as Applies to UWMP Subject 2020 Guidebook Location 2020 UWMP Location 10635(a) the water supplier with the total Water Supply Reliability Assessment Section 7.3 Section 7.3, 7.4, 7.5 10635(b) Provide a drought risk assessment as part of information considered in developing the demand management measures and water supply projects.
+Water Code Section Summary as Applies to UWMP Subject 2020 Guidebook Location 2020 UWMP Location 10635(a) Assess the water supply reliability during normal, dry, and multiple dry water years by comparing the total water supply sources available to the water supplier with the total projected water use over the next 20 years.
+Water Supply Reliability Assessment Section 7.3 Section 7.3, 7.4, 7.5 10635(b) Provide a drought risk assessment as part of information considered in developing the demand management measures and water supply projects.
 Water Supply Reliability Assessment Section 7.3 Section 7.6 10635(b)(1) Include a description of the data, methodology, and basis for one or more supply shortage conditions that are necessary to conduct a drought risk assessment for a drought period that lasts 5 consecutive years.
 Water Supply Reliability Assessment Section 7.3 Section 7.6.1 10635(b)(2) Include a determination of the reliability of each source of supply under a variety of water shortage conditions.
 Water Supply Reliability Assessment Section 7.3 Section 7.1.1, 7.1.2, 7.1.3 10635(b)(3) Include a comparison of the total water supply sources available to the water supplier with the total projected water use for the drought period.
 Water Supply Reliability Assessment Section 7.3 Section 6.2.4 10635(b)(4) Include considerations of the historical drought hydrology, plausible changes on projected supplies and demands under climate change condition, anticipated regulatory changes, and other locally applicable criteria.
 Water Supply Reliability Assessment Section 7.3 Section 7